 Sorrento has all the services and amenities you need for a comfortable life.
 But it comes with a hefty price tag.

-Amalfi is the biggest town of the Amalfi Coast.
-It is located at the foot of Monte Cerreto, surrounded by steep cliffs and spectacular coastline.
+Amalfi is the biggest town on the Amalfi Coast.
+It is located at the foot of Monte Cerreto, surrounded by steep cliffs and a spectacular coastline.

 The degree of exclusiveness is noticeably lower here than in Positano.
 It’s also somewhat cheaper and less crowded.

-Sardinia, the second largest island in the Mediterranean Sea, offers its residents the most hours of sunshine and least rain in the whole of Italy.
+Sardinia, the second-largest island in the Mediterranean Sea, offers its residents the most hours of sunshine and the least rain in the whole of Italy.